wickathou/diploi.com/src/content/blog/using_cursor_with_lovable_apps_and_how_to_deploy/importing_from_lovable.md

 #### 2. Create a new project

-Once you finish creating an account, you will be welcomed with the Stack Builder, which is the place to create a new application from zero or importing a repository from GitHub.
+Once you finish creating an account, you will be welcomed with the Stack Builder, which is the place to create a new application from zero or import a repository from GitHub.

 ![Import Repository tab](diploi-import-repository-tab.png)